astropy/astropy/docs/utils.rst

+.. _utils:

 Developer-Oriented Utilities (`astropy.utils`)
 ==============================================

 Introduction
 ------------

-The `~astropy.utils` package contains general-purpose utilities functions and classes that such as general-purpose data structures, version intercompatibility functions.
+The `astropy.utils` package contains general-purpose utilities functions and classes that such as general-purpose data structures, version intercompatibility functions.
 Basically, if it's not astronomy-related, but likely useful for other developers, it probably